Preference Restrictions in Computational Social Choice: A Survey: Further Topics

 \subsection{Other Domain Restrictions}

 There are a number of domain restrictions that have received little or no attention in the computational social choice literature.
-Among those are Level-1 Consensus preferences~\citep{nitzan2017level} and intermediate preferences on a median graph~\citep{grandmont1978intermediate,demange2012majority}; see also the book by \citet{gaertner2001domain} for additional domains.
-A particularly interesting domain restriction is top monotonicity~\citep{barbera2011top}, which generalizes both single-peaked and single-crossing preferences. \citet{magiera2019recognizing} show, using a reduction to 2-SAT, that the recognition problem for top monotonicity is solvable in polynomial time; previously \citet{aziz2014testing} had shown that the problem is NP-hard for partial orders.
+Among those are Level-1 Consensus preferences~\citep{nitzan2017level} and intermediate preferences on a median graph~\citep{grandmont1978intermediate,demange2012majority}; see also the book by \citet{gaertner2001domain} and the surveys by \citet{puppe2024maximal} and \citet{karpov2022structured} for additional domains.
+A particularly interesting domain restriction is top monotonicity~\citep{barbera2011top}, which generalizes both single-peaked and single-crossing preferences (see also \citealp{pierczynski2022core}). \citet{magiera2019recognizing} show, using a reduction to 2-SAT, that the recognition problem for top monotonicity is solvable in polynomial time; previously \citet{aziz2014testing} had shown that the problem is NP-hard for partial orders.
 It remains an open question whether these domains are algorithmically useful, for example for winner determination problems.